-2.5 Improving Security Experts' Interactions with Developers
+2.6 Improving Security Experts' Interactions with Developers

-Other work has investigated the impact of stakeholder relationships on software security: Werlinger et al.'s ethnographic study and survey34 explored the relationships of security practitioners (mainly operations staff) on the effectiveness of security, and proposed several tool enhancements to improve this, particularly in the control of information being communicated to other stakeholders.
-Haney and Lutters found from a survey of security practitioners35 that the role is serviceoriented and involves both customer service and advocacy skills.
-Ur Rahman and Williams36 surveyed web-based information and nine teams of developers to investigate how DevOps-the integration of operations procedures into code-incorporates security into projects, finding increased collaboration between developers and security specialists, and security benefits in the automation of testing, configuration and deployment.
+Other work has investigated the impact of different kinds of relationship on software security: Werlinger et al.'s ethnographic study and survey38 explored the relationships of security practitioners (mainly operations staff) on the effectiveness of security, and proposed several tool enhancements to improve this, particularly in the control of information being communicated to other stakeholders.
+Haney and Lutters found from a survey of security practitioners39 that the role is service-oriented and involves both customer service and advocacy skills.

+Ur Rahman and Williams40 surveyed web-based information and nine teams of developers to investigate how DevOps incorporated security into projects, finding increased collaboration between developers and security specialists, and security benefits in the automation of testing, configuration and deployment.

-Ashenden and Lawrence37 took a proactive approach, using an Action Research method to investigate and improve the relationships between security professionals and business people in a single company, and found the approach effective in improving communication, though no evidence is yet available of longer-term impact.
-Their Action Research approach offers a suitable methodology for trialing other forms of intervention.
+Ashenden and Lawrence41 took a proactive approach, using an Action Research method to investigate and improve the relationships between security professionals and business people in a single company, and found the approach effective in improving communication, though no evidence is yet available of longer-term impact.